LucasDelfino92/morrowindsharp/main.md

 [**Magicka Expanded**](https://www.nexusmods.com/morrowind/mods/47111)
 A lua-based framework for creating new, fully functional magic effects.
-- BAIN options to install:
+- On MO2 installation, check the following options in the BAIN installer:
   - [X] 00 - Framework

 > ℹ️ This framework is a pre-requisite for **Miscast Enhanced**, and the **Magic Mechanics** series of mods.

 [**Miscast Enhanced**](https://www.nexusmods.com/morrowind/mods/47948)
 Adds negative consequences to casting spells that are beyond the caster's abilities.
 Unique miscast effects for every vanilla magic effect.
-- Open **MWSE\mods\OperatorJack\MiscastEnhanced\effects.lua** in a text editor.
+- After installation, open the **MWSE\mods\OperatorJack\MiscastEnhanced\effects.lua** file in a text editor.
 - In line **725**, replace **tes3.effect.damageHealth** with **tes3.effect.damageMagicka**.
 - Save your changes.

-> ℹ️ This stops the mod from most certainly killing your character whenever a Restore Health spell backfires.
+This stops the mod from most certainly killing your character whenever a Restore Health spell backfires.
 Instead, your Magicka will be damaged.

 [**MM - Enhanced Detection**](https://www.nexusmods.com/morrowind/mods/47480)
 Adds new Oblivion-inspired visual effects and mechanics for the vanilla Detection magic effects, as well as adds 7 new magic effects.
 It integrates those effects into new spells and distributes them in-game to spell vendors.
-- BAIN options to install:
+- On MO2 installation, check the following options in the BAIN installer:
   - [X] 00 - Core

 [**Enhanced Detection Lite**](https://www.nexusmods.com/morrowind/mods/48471)
 Lite version of Enhanced Detection that adds the cool new visual effects without changes such as new magic effects and spells.
 Includes less lite version with two new effects only.
-- BAIN options to install:
+- On MO2 installation, check the following options in the BAIN installer:
   - [X] Enhanced Detection Less Lite

 [**MM - Enhanced Invisibility**](https://www.nexusmods.com/morrowind/mods/47565)